wide-vsix/vsixpi/README.md

 When the writing is completed, the SD card will be remounted as `system-boot`.
 Copy all the files under the `cloud-config` directory to this area.

 Connect LAN cable to the onboard NIC, insert the SD card, and turn on the power. `cloud-init` is called during the initial boot sequence, and this is why the first startup takes a long time - it is about 20 minutes in the author's environment, though it depends mainly on your ISP.
-Note that your Pi will automatically reboot once after the first powering during the `cloud-init` setup.
+Note that your Pi will automatically reboot once during the `cloud-init` setup.

+You will see a Wi-Fi named VSIX-FREE-WIFI by default.
+If you connect it with `Adios,IPv4!`, RDNSS will complete the address configuration and ready you to experience the vSIX access service - of course, you can change the SSID and password.
+Let's test your connectivity at [test-ipv6.com](https://test-ipv6.com/)!

 ## Hints and tips
 Below are hints and tips for the advanced use of vSIX Pi.